scythespacery/byi/README.md

 *yesss im 14, and if you ever see "me" on the 18+ server it is the other guy on this account because he turns 18 on 11/7/25 /srs dont panic

 *dont ask for my username on anything pls

+can people stop bullying me for my fictotype ZAWG I CANT CONTROL IT???? fym "help how do u kin an abuser? do u abuse people???" ?????????????????????????/